What Part Of Speech Is Sing

 Q: Can "sing" ever be an adjective?

 A: No, "sing" itself is not typically used as an adjective.
-However, "singing" can sometimes function as an adjective, describing something related to singing.
-For example, "a singing competition" or "a singing voice."
+On the flip side, "singing" can sometimes function as an adjective, describing something related to singing.
+To give you an idea, "a singing competition" or "a singing voice.

 Q: What is the difference between "sing" and "song"?